CSC-DPR/eopf-cpm/docs/source/user-guide/triggering.rst

 The triggering module is related to component that run (in one way or another) computing component.

-the base class :obj:`eopf.triggering.abstract.EOTrigger` provide a method that parse a payload and execute the processing unit from the payload.
+the base class :py:class:`~eopf.triggering.abstract.EOTrigger` provide a method that parse a payload and execute the processing unit from the payload.